coditech0926/truffle-exercises-js/ExampleToken/README.md

 For this section, you might want to run a full node as it provides all data needed locally.
 Nonetheless, we can still go on with a light node, only your node has to be connected to a full node.

-Check that after deploying, you account has been given the total supply of your token:
+Check that after deploying, your account has been given the total supply of your token: